Take the challenge. Wear the shirt.

 What: A public non-competitive challenge to hike or bike every trail in FHSP

-Who: Open to the public, presented by and benefitting the Friends of Fort Harrison State Park
+Who: Open to the public, presented by and benefiting the Friends of Fort Harrison State Park

 Why: To promote fitness, celebrate the park, enjoy the trails, and raise funds for park improvement and programs